ivan-m/ansible-dedrm-wine/README.md

 ### Dependencies

-The canonical list of Windows dependencies as required for NixOS 20.09 can be found in [shell.nix][].
+The canonical list of Windows dependencies as required for NixOS 21.05 can be found in [shell.nix][].
 Package names for other Linux distributions will vary.

 [shell.nix]: shell.nix

-In particular, you will need to use a version of Calibre using Python-2 (so before version 5).
+This supports Calibre >= 5 and DeDRM tools >= 7, both of which using Python-3.

 ### So can I run this unattended?